Statistical-mechanical analysis of adaptive filter with clipping saturation-type nonlinearity: Results and Discussion

 \subsection{Critical value $S_C$ and steady-state analysis when $S>S_C$}

-To clarify the phenomenon described in the previous subsection, we investigate the steady-state values of the macroscopic variables $Q, r$, and MSE.
-If the steady-state values of $Q$ and $r$ exist, they can be obtained by numerically solving the simultaneous equations that are obtained by substituting zeros into the right-hand sides of the simultaneous differential equations (\ref{eqn:drdt2}) and (\ref{eqn:dQdt2}).
-Figure \ref{fig:QVXI0} shows the results for $Q$.
-When the saturation value $S$ is larger than $S_C=1.25331\cdots$, the solution is found.
-However, when $S$ is smaller than $S_C$, no solution is found.
-In addition, $Q$ diverges in the limit when $S$ approaches $S_c+0$.
-Since $Q$ is proportional to the $\ell_2$-norm of $\bm{w}$ as seen from (\ref{eqn:Qdef}), the divergence of $Q$ means the divergence of the coefficient vector $\bm{w}$ of the adaptive filter W. When $S>S_C$, we can obtain the steady-state MSE by substituting the steady-state values of $Q$ and $r$ into (\ref{eqn:MSE2}).
-Note that it will become clear that the exact expression of $S_C=1.25331\cdots$ is $\sqrt{\frac{\pi}{2}}$ as described in Sec. \ref{sec:S_C}.
+To clarify the phenomenon of increasing MSE described in the previous subsection, we investigate the steady-state values of the macroscopic variables $r, Q$, and MSE.
+If steady-state values of $r$ and $Q$ exist, they can be obtained by numerically solving the simultaneous equations that are obtained by substituting zeros into the left-hand sides of the simultaneous differential equations (\ref{eqn:drdt2}) and (\ref{eqn:dQdt2}).
+Figure \ref{fig:QVXI0,1} shows the numerically obtained results for $Q$ along with the corresponding simulation results at $t=10^4$.
+This value of $t$ in the simulation is sufficient for $Q$ to reach a steady-state value.
+When the saturation value $S$ is larger than $S_C=1.25331\cdots$, a numerical solution is found.
+However, when $S$ is smaller than $S_C$, no numerical solution is found.
+Of course, no numerical solution found for the simultaneous equations is only a necessary condition for $r$ and $Q$ to diverge, not a sufficient condition.
+In other words, no numerical solution found does not necessarily indicate that $r$ or $Q$ diverges.
+Of course, it is most desirable to prove mathematically that $r$ and/or $Q$ diverge, but this is difficult because of the complexity of the simultaneous differential equations (\ref{eqn:drdt2}) and (\ref{eqn:dQdt2}).
+Therefore, we investigate the dynamical behavior of $Q$ for $S<S_C$ by means of theoretical numerical calculations and computer simulations.
+Figures \ref{fig:QdivVXI0} and \ref{fig:QdivVXI1} show the results.
+In these figures, $Q$ increases monotonically in all cases.
+These results strongly indicate that $Q$ diverges regardless of the step size and the presence of background noise when $S<S_C$.
+Since $Q$ is proportional to the square of the $\ell_2$-norm of $\bm{w}$, as seen from (\ref{eqn:Qdef}), the divergence of $Q$ means the divergence of the coefficient vector $\bm{w}$ of the adaptive filter W. When $S>S_C$, we can obtain the steady-state MSE by substituting the steady-state values of $r$ and $Q$ into (\ref{eqn:MSE2}).
+Note that it is clarified in Sec. \ref{sec:S_C} that the exact value of $S_C=1.25331\cdots$ is $\sqrt{\frac{\pi}{2}}$.